-Compassionate experts use their experience, understanding, and wisdom to guide guests through a series of yoga postures and cleansing techniques that will help guests experience a newfound peace and confidence.
+Our compassionate experts use their experience, understanding, and wisdom to guide guests through a series of yoga postures and cleansing techniques that will help guests experience a newfound peace and confidence.
 Our yoga therapies seek to not only calm the mind and leave guests feeling revitalized but promote optimal health of the body and longevity.
-Yoga therapies at YO1 can improve a variety of conditions, including but not limited to migraine, sinusitis, asthma, and indigestion.

 Nasal cleansing through lukewarm saline water